 - Proficient in using Microsoft Office, email, and social media, and willingness to learn Contact Record Management (CRM) programs.

 - Experience working with 2SLGBTQ+ communities in a paid or volunteer capacity.

 - 5+ years of progressive relevant experience in the non-profit sector, including a minimum of 3 in a senior leadership role, where work has included strategic planning, work-planning and evaluation, financial management, fostering stakeholder relations, fundraising , communications and marketing, program management, volunteer coordination, and human resources management.

 - Experience incorporating social justice, anti-oppressive, and anti-racist values into work.

 - Relevant education and/or experience that demonstrates the candidate’s foundation in the work skills identified above.

 - Valid Class “G” Ontario Drivers License, or equivalent.

 Physical and Mental Demands

-- Must be able to work at a computer as well as in rustic camp settings for relatively long periods of time (breaks and self-care are strongly encouraged)
+- Ability to work at a computer for relatively long periods of time (breaks and self-care are strongly encouraged).

-- Must be able to set and maintain boundaries: this can be emotionally intense work; if candidate is a member of an 2SLGBTQ+ community, they must get support in ways that do not violate confidentiality
+- Ability to set and maintain boundaries: this can be emotionally intense work and the Executive Director must access support in ways that do not violate confidentiality.